Ensure8/CS361-MicroserviceA/README.md

 ```

 ## How to Handle Response Data
-To handle the response data, the client application must be able to save the image file in a directory if the value for the parameter `type=` in the query string was `image`.
+To handle the response data, the client application must be able to save or store the requested content appropriately.

+This python example code shows how to get the response content (image) and save it as "profile_picture" under '/images' as JPG:

 ```python
 import requests